wistia/wistia-open-docs/_posts/troubleshooting.md

 ## Playback

-Lots of things can cause playback issues, and at Wistia we're always working on improving your user's experience.
-If you think something might be up site-wide, the best place to look is to our [Status Page](http://status.wistia.com/).
+Lots of things can cause playback issues, and at Wistia we're always working on improving your viewer's experience.
+If you think something might be up site-wide, the best place to look is our [Status Page](http://status.wistia.com/).
 Here we'll report any outages as soon as they happen, and let you know as soon as they're resolved.